ingestly/ingestly-client-javascript/README.md

 - Easy to start.
 You can start using Ingestly within 2 minutes for free if you already have a trial account on Fastly and GCP.
 - WebKit's ITP friendly.
 The endpoint issues 1st party cookie with secure flags.

-**Ingestly provides:**

-- Completely server-less.
-Fastly and Google manages all of your infrastructure for Ingestly.
-No maintenance resource required.
-- Near real-time data in Google BigQuery.
-You can get the latest data in less than seconds just after user's activity.
-- Fastest response time for beacons.
-The endpoint is Fastly's global edge nodes, no backend, response is HTTP 204 and SDK uses ASYNC request.
-- Direct ingestion into Google BigQuery.
-You don't need to configure any complicated integrations, no need to export/import by batches.
-- Easy to start.
-You can start using Ingestly within 2 minutes for free if you already have a trial account on Fastly and GCP.
-- WebKit's ITP friendly.
-The endpoint issues 1st party cookie with secure flags.

 ## Implementation

 ### Prerequisites